Knicks vs. Hawks odds, prediction, time: 2026 NBA playoff picks, Game 1 best bets by proven model

 The Cinderella Atlanta Hawks will meet the playoff battle-tested New York Knicks in the first round of the Eastern Conference NBA playoffs on Saturday.
 The New York Knicks fired their head coach last season after making the Eastern Conference Finals for the first time since 2000.
 The sixth-seeded Hawks (49-23) have lost three of four entering the 2026 NBA playoffs.
 The third-seeded Knicks (53-29) are entering the postseason after winning four of their last five games.
 The Knicks won two of the three regular-season meetings.

 Tipoff is at 6 p.m.
 ET at Madison Square Garden in New York City.
-The Hawks lead the all-time series 204-195.
+The Hawks lead the all-time series 204-195, but New York has won two of three postseason series.
 The latest Hawks vs. Knicks odds have New York as 5.5-point favorites, while the over/under for total points scored is 217.5.
+New York is at -249 on the money line.
 Before making any Knicks vs. Hawks picks, check out the Hawks vs. Knicks predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the 2026 NBA playoffs on a sizzling 23-9 roll (72%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.